zhjngli/the-principles-and-feelings-cookbook/writing/recipes/2022-08-02-dumpling-filling/index.md

 ### Cooking or freezing

-One great benefit of making dumplings with friends, is you can make a lot, and save it for later, or give it to your friends too so that they'll come back for your food.
+One great benefit of making dumplings with friends, is that you can make a lot and save it to eat later.
+Or you can give it to your friends so that they'll remain your friends.
 Lightly dust the dumplings with flour and freeze them on a tray so that they don't stick together.
 Once frozen, just keep it in an airtight bag or container.

 You can also [cook the dumplings](/recipes/cooking-dumplings) immediately, since you and your friends are probably hungry by now.